CurtisSlone/tf-remote-spn-actions/README.md

 #### 1:

-Create an app registration, grant it the Cloud App Admin, and give it contributor access to the identified subscription.
-This cannot be done in terraform :(
+Create an app registration, generate secret, create spn and give it contributor access to the identified subscription.
+Create storage accounts, storage, containers, and key vault to support access_key.
+The object_id must match your app registration.
+The storage resource depends on the spn creation.

 #### 2:

-Create storage accounts, storage, containers, and key vault to support access_key.

 ### Caveats
 This project is dependent upon an application registration with permissions to the relevant subscription AND keyvault